Akshay Kapoor

-Akshay Kapoor (born: Swapnil Gohil) (born 18 September 1980) is an Indian actor.
+Akshay Kapoor (born 18 September 1980) is an Indian actor.

 Biography

 Akshay was born on 18 September 1980 in India and immigrated to the United States when he was 6 months old.
 He spent his childhood and teens in Pittsgrove, New Jersey and trained as a theatre actor having appeared in some Broadway plays.
 He has since tried his luck in Bollywood.

 He made his Bollywood film debut with the teen romantic comedy, Popcorn Khao!
-Mast Ho Jao was released in 2004.
+Mast Ho Jao, released in 2004.
 In 2006, he starred in his second Bollywood film, Alag, a remake of the American film Powder.
-In it, he played the role of a man with extraordinary supernatural powers and with no hair on his entire body.
+In it, he played the role of a man with paranormal powers and with no hair on his entire body.
 Although both of the films failed at the box office, he got good reviews for his performances in both films.
+He made his debut in the Telugu film Atu America Itu India (2001).

-He has also appeared in a Short film called A Beautiful Mind... of a Gladiator which is a spoof of the Oscar-winning films A Beautiful Mind and Gladiator.
+He has also appeared in a Short film called A Beautiful Mind... of a Gladiator, a spoof of the Oscar-winning films A Beautiful Mind and Gladiator.
 In 2009, he played a small role in Kal Kissne Dekha and played the lead in the thriller, Three and the dance film, Fast Forward.